Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 We crossed the river several times until the openness disappeared, and we entered a forest.

-It’s located in a spectacular setting, surrounded by green mountains and forests.
+This hut is in a spectacular setting, surrounded by green mountains and forests.

 Ras de Crançà hut, one of the huts on the Travessa dels 3 Refugis route